 - User-friendliness.
 Cryptocurrencies are complicated and confusing, and sometimes the wallets used to store digital coins and tokens have an even higher degree of difficulty.
 To help make it as easy as possible to manage your funds, look for a wallet that features a simple and intuitive interface.

 - Security features.
 To protect your funds, look for a wallet that promises high-level security.
-Offline wallets offer the most protection, but if you’re using a desktop, mobile or web wallet, look for features like advanced encryption, two-factor authentication and multi-sig functionality.
+Offline wallets offer the most protection, but if you’re using a desktop, mobile or web wallet, look for features like advanced encryption, two-factor authentication and multi-signature functionality.

 - Private keys.
 The most important security feature of all is whether a wallet allows you to control your private keys.
 Without a private key, you won’t be able to access your crypto holdings, so look for a wallet that allows you to maintain possession of any private keys at all times.